NDavies-02/BasicLibrary/README.md

 # basiclibrary
-Simulates management of library books - VB - College project
+Simulates basic management of library books.
+Written in Visual Basic as part of a college project.